arvatoaws-labs/k8soptimizer/README.rst

 Features
 --------

+- Supports static and dynamic deployments (hpa)
+    - static deployments get more resources assigned because they cannot scale out
+    - dynamic deployments get less resources assigned because they can scale out
+- Support for cpu and memory resources
+    - The CPU requests are calculated based on a specified percentile of the sum of CPU allocations across all pods.
+    - Memory requests are determined by a specified percentile of memory usage, calculated from the average memory utilization across all pods.
+    - Memory limits are set based on a specified percentile of memory usage, derived from the maximum memory utilization across all pods.
 - Analyze historical resource utilization data using prometheus as a data source
     - Queries based on quantile over time which can be adjusted
     - Look back one week and predict the resource utilization for the hours
     - Look back 4 hours and compared it to one week ago to get a trend
 - Automatically adjust deployment requests
-    - Increase memory request and limits if discoverd oom kiils
+    - Increases memory requests and limits upon discovering OOM kills.
-    - Limit requests to 1 core for nodejs applications
+    - Caps requests to 1 core for Node.js applications.
-    - Remove requests all cpu limits (see https://home.robusta.dev/blog/stop-using-cpu-limits)
+    - Eliminates CPU limits following best practices (see https://home.robusta.dev/blog/stop-using-cpu-limits)
-    - Support for various thresholds and settings (see configuration)
+    - Provides flexibility with various thresholds and configurable settings. (see configuration)
-- Highly tested code using pytest framework
+- Highly tested code using the Pytest framework.
-- Can run as docker image
+- Can be executed as a Docker image.
-- Supports environment variables for configuration
+- Supports configuration through environment variables.

 Differences between VPA
 --------

 - Supports running together wtih hpa (they won't fight each other)
 - Supports lower memory requests (there is no 256MB minimum)
-- Supports normalized utilization
+- Forecasts todays with data from one week ago in order to account for different usage pattern based on weekdays
+- Compares the last 4 hours with data from the last 4 hours a week ago in order to detect a trend
 - Updates the deployment object instead of the crated pod
 - Can run as a cli command outside of the cluster